 EPA and DHA: a perfect match (in the correct ratio, of course)

 Omega-3s are essential reinforcing components of the structural membranes surrounding every cell in your body.
 As with many of the greatest teams, EPA and DHA each have their specialty and are found naturally, coexisting and working together in real-time.
 This dynamic duo does plenty of fantastic complimentary work on their own.
 Still, they are also essential to have around if you want to utilize any of the fat-soluble vitamins you need, like vitamins A, D, E, and K (3).
-Additionally, research supports the importance of combining these fatty acids for optimal everyday health and function, optimization of male and female fertility, healthy pregnancy and healthy pregnancy outcomes, and even postpartum.*
+Additionally, research supports the importance of combining these fatty acids for optimal everyday health and function, optimizing male and female fertility, healthy pregnancy and healthy pregnancy outcomes, and even postpartum.*

-However, it’s important to note that the ratio of these omega-3s is important.
+However, it’s important to note that the ratio of these omega-3s is essential.
 In my extensive experience in my private practice and exhaustive research, I chose to formulate FullWell Fish Oil with a roughly 2:1 DHA to EPA ratio in a natural triglyceride form for superior absorption and tolerance.
 This is because research has shown that this ratio supports

 - A healthy liver (which, if you remember, is your body’s natural detoxifier and therefore extremely important for fertility) (4)